Planning to visit Paris in the fall? This guide will show you all the unique things to do, plus the practical tips for an amazing trip!

 A picnic in the city of love is an excellent idea at any time of year, but with the golden and orange-colored foliage, slightly chilly winds, and spectacular sunsets, a Parisian picnic is a must at this time of the year.

-Be sure to carry a picnic blanket to sit at one of the many Parisian parks, all the picnic essentials, and your camera to make sure that you capture your memories!
+Be sure to carry a picnic blanket, all the picnic essentials, and your camera to make sure that you capture your memories!

 But if you don’t feel like packing a picnic on your own, many Parisian cafes offer ready-to-pick-up picnic baskets with everything you might need.